LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson15.rst

 -----

 - Understand how the HTTP protocol enables web communication
-- Use forms to get user data
+- Use forms to obtain user data
 - Apply knowledge of HTTP to create effective form-based code
 - Use best practices to create secure, user-friendly forms